What is First Home Saving Account (FHSA) for Newcomers?

 Table of Contents

-What is FHSA?
-(A First Home Savings Account)
+What is a First Home Savings Account (FHSA)?

 In simple terms, the FHSA combines the good parts of Tax-Free Savings Accounts and RRSPs to help new homeowners get a head start in tough economic times.
+This article will further guide you to understanding the FHSA, equipping you with essential information to navigate the path toward your homeownership goals.

 *RRSP (Registered Retirement Saving Plan)

-Top 6 Reasons to Invest in FHSA
+Top 6 Reasons to Invest in First Home Saving Account

 Invest in your dream home with the FHSA, a powerful savings plan that lets you save tax and with the flexibility to carry over unused contribution rooms and potentially reduce your tax bill.
 Plus, enjoy tax-free investment earnings, perfectly complementing the Home Buyers' Plan (HBP).
 Here are some top reasons for investing in FHSA

-- Save up to $40,000 for your first home
+- Save up to CAD 40,000 for your first home

 - Contribute tax-free for up to 15 years